-HI 358VA, History Of Modern China, ONLINE, Dr. Sara Tucker, Instructor
+HI 354VA, History Of The Middle East, ONLINE, Dr. Sara Tucker, Instructor

 HI 398A/HI 598 GA, Directed Readings, Dr. Tom Prasch, Instructor